nelsonlopezjimenez/todo-shopping-list-apps/frontend/src/README.md

 1. Conditional rendering
 1. Toggling the <Todo /> templates
 1. Editing from the UI
-1. Back to the filter buttons
+1. Back to the filter buttons NOT DONE YET
-1. Summary
+1. Summary: The app is now functionally almost complete: add/delete/edit/togglecomplete all added.
+Pending filter buttons.